kibimon/activitymon/monstrpub-core/README.md

 ##  4. Server to Server Interactions  ##

-As with Client to Server interactions, ActivityMon both specifies additional Activities with special behaviour under client to server interactions, and specifies additional restrictions and processing behaviours for those defined by [ActivityPub][].
+As with Client to Server interactions, MonStrPub both specifies additional Activities with special behaviour under client to server interactions, and specifies additional restrictions and processing behaviours for those defined by [ActivityPub][].

 ###  4.1 The `as:Arrive` Activity

 The `as:Arrive` activity is used to announce the arrival of its `as:actor` at an `as:location`.
-In ActivityMon, this **MAY** be used to signal successful arrival at a `mon:Route`.
+In MonStrPub, this **MAY** be used to signal successful arrival at a `mon:Route`.

 Upon receiving an `as:Arrive` activity in an **inbox**, servers **SHOULD** update its copy of the object with the same `@id` as specified by the activity's `as:actor`, to ensure that the location change is recorded.